 The Guardian cited a farmer from Tsitelubani "we've lost most of our fields. . .
 The Russians said we are no longer allowed there".
-It has been noted that "it also cuts off local Georgian farmers from 10 hectares of wheat fields and cattle pastures."
-It has been argued by the Council of Europe that "local population also refrains from accessing lands and pasture due http://abkhazinform.com/item/1356-pogranuppravlenie-fsb-rf-v-abkhaziiinformiruet-grazhdan-o-dokumentakh-pozvolyayushchikhperesekat-gruzino-abkhazs
+The has been noted that "it also cuts off local Georgian farmers from 10 hectares of wheat fields and cattle pastures."
+It has been argued by the Council of Europe that "local population also refrains from accessing lands and pasture due to fear of detention which remains an acute concern; indeed, among those detained are farmers or herders who cross the ABL for livelihood purposes."
+The supplies that the supplies th http://abkhazinform.com/item/1356-pogranuppravlenie-fsb-rf-v-abkhaziiinformiruet-grazhdan-o-dokumentakh-pozvolyayushchikhperesekat-gruzino-abkhazs